-Special adjustments, outside of the annual merit process, may be recommended in accordance with the guidelines for faculty salary adjustments available from the OVPRI Human Resources.
+Special adjustments, outside of the annual merit process, may be recommended in accordance with the guidelines for faculty salary adjustments available from the OVPRI Human Resourcesoffice of the provost|PE12|.
 Examples of such adjustments might be for promotion in rank, increased responsibility, retention, equity, or other reasons critical to the support of research faculty members.
 Justification and appropriate approvals are required as outlined in the guidelines.